centuryglass/claude-sandbox/README.md

 A ray tracer written from scratch in Rust, plus a gallery of renderers that deliberately get the physics *wrong* on purpose.

-[Note: My GitHub username is all over the commit history, but I wrote literally none of this, besides the ancient C++ in ./reference I gave Claude to serve as a seed for this project, and these couple sentences.
-Everything else is all AI-generated. -Anthony Brown]
+[Note: I gave Claude a thirteen year old bug from an old student project of mine that produced some interesting results back then, and Claude gave me all of this in less than a day. -Anthony Brown]

 The honest half is a fairly standard Whitted-style ray tracer: spheres and triangle meshes, a hand-rolled OBJ loader, a BVH for acceleration, point and